dustycorner/articles/README.md

 Unless a particlar article's directory contains a LICENSE file, the article is available under the licence given in the LICENSE file in this top-level directory.

+# Articles

+The following lists the articles included in this repository and the magazine edition they were first published in, along with any notes

+who-are-you-calling-weak : **Who Are You Calling Weak?**, _CVu_ July 2019.
+https://accu.org/journals/cvu/cvu31-3.
+Voted joint 2nd favourite article in _CVu_ 2019.